puzzle-js/puzzle-js/docs/guide.md

 ### Handler

-Whenever a custom handler is not provided for a api or fragment, PuzzleJs tries to require its module by itself.
-Lets assume an api like this exists on gateway.
+Whenever a custom handler is not provided for an api or fragment, PuzzleJs tries to require its module by itself.
+Let's assume an api like this exists on gateway.
 ```js
 {
   name: "api-example",